DennisSuitters/LibreICONS/CONTRIBUTING.md

 ## License

-By contributing your code, you agree to license your contribution under the terms of the GPLv3:
+By contributing your code, you agree to license your contribution under the terms of the MIT License:
 - https://github.com/DiemenDesign/LibreICONS/blob/master/LICENSE

 ## Thanks